chrissnead/Election_Analysis/README.md

 # Election_Analysis

 ## Overview
-The purpose of this election audit is to calculate voting data to determine the winner of the election.
+The purpose of this election audit is to calculate voter data to determine the winner of the election.

 ## Election Results
 Total Votes: 369,711